syncfusion-content/maui-docs/MAUI/ListView/layouts.md

 ## Grid Layout

-Grid layout arrange items in a predefined number of columns.
-Initialize the `GridLayout`, and assign it to the `SfListView.ItemsLayout` property to load the `SfListView` in grid layout.
+The grid layout arranges items in a predefined number of columns.
+Initialize the [GridLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.GridLayout.html), and assign it to the [SfListView.ItemsLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemsLayout) property to load the `SfListView` in grid layout.

 The number of columns can be defined by using the `SpanCount` property of `GridLayout`.
-Default `SpanCount` is `2`.
+The default `SpanCount` is `2`.

 In `Horizontal` orientation, `SpanCount` defines the number of rows.